programmes | admission requirements | application process | tuition fee | practical | students | graduated

 After payment of the fee, you will receive a certificate, that you should then upload into your student file.

-Please make sure you use the exact same name and surname as for your enrollment at Hasselt University or send it to email@example.com.
+Please make sure you use the exact same name and surname as for your enrolment at Hasselt University or send it to firstname.lastname@example.org.

 If you have a personal health insurance equivalent to the SIP-insurance, please upload a certificate of this insurance into your student file or send it to email@example.com.